sundowndev/castle/README.md

 - Tokens **cannot be permanent, edited or altered**
 - Tokens cannot be gathered in mass through the API
 - Once created, if the token is lost, **it cannot be found anymore**
+- Rate limit cannot be lower than `0`, `-1` being reserved to unlimited rate limit

 ## Current status